 Franchise ownership can be very, very rewarding.
-It can also not be very, very rewarding.
-There are definitely pros and cons to buying a franchise.
+But there are pros and cons to doing so.

-But, know this: The franchise business model is a powerful one.
-It’s just not perfect.
+That said, know this: The franchise business model is a powerful one.
+But it’s not perfect.

 That’s why I suggest you ignore some of the more common sayings in franchising.

-“You’re buying a ‘business in a box’ when you buy a franchise.”
+“You’re buying a ‘business in a box’ when you buy into a franchise.”

-“Everything is all set-up for you.
-You just have to follow the system.”
+“Owning a franchise means that everything is all set-up for you.
+You just need to follow the system.”

 “Franchisors provide all the support you’ll need to be successful.”

-“Buying a franchise is less riskier than starting your own business.”
+“Buying a franchise…becoming a franchisee, is much less riskier than starting your own business.”